tejaSomanchi/pushNotifications/README.md

 ```
 **Note:**
 1.All the parameters are required.

-2.Empty String - "" or null value should be given as a default value for appName
+2.Empty String - "" or null value should be given as a default value for appName so that your application name is taken in library.

-2.Name format of the topic subscribed for release variant - 'appName','appName-country-language'( Ex - 'WhatsApp-IN-en' )
+3.Name format of the topic subscribed for release variant - 'appName','appName-country-language'( Ex - 'WhatsApp-IN-en' )

-3.Name format of the topic subscribed for debug varaint - 'appNameDebug' ( Ex - 'WhatsAppDebug' )
+4.Name format of the topic subscribed for debug varaint - 'appNameDebug' ( Ex - 'WhatsAppDebug' )

 ### Example
 ```Kotlin